-Grey County staff have prepared a draft 2023 Budget for Council's consideration.
-The draft budget includes operating and capital expenses of $225.1 million.
+Grey County's 2023 budget includes operating and capital expenses of $225.1 million.
 Through the direction of Grey County Council, tax dollars are put into action to serve residents, support people in need and help our community prosper.

 2023 Budget Documents